GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/reference/index.md

 ## Share user flows {: #share-flows }

-You can export and import user flows.
+You can export and import user flows in the Recorder.
 This is useful for bug reporting because you can share an exact record of the steps that reproduce a bug.
+You can also export and replay it with external libraries.

 ### Export a user flow {: #export-flows }